Pritam738/news-api/README.md

 ## Future enhancements

-config and secret keys should be moved to some secret managemnt tool
+config and secret keys should be moved to some secret management tool